Zishan-Shao/Zishan-Shao.github.io/content/_index.md

 I'm currently seeking research opportunities across broad topics of statistics.
 I have previous experiences in interdisciplinary areas of statistics/computer science/ and applied mathematics.
 I have particular interests in statistical & machine learning theory, computing, and efficient algorithms.
 Thrill to collaborate with people from different academic, demographic, ethnical backgrounds.

+Incoming Ph.D. student in Duke Electrical & Computer Engineering Department.
 ---
 -->

 ---
-## 🎯 Actively Seeking Ph.D Opportunities
+## 🎯 Actively Seeking Research Opportunities & Interns

-I am actively exploring research opportunities spanning a wide range of topics with interdisciplinary of Computer Science and Statistics.
-My background encompasses interdisciplinary work across statistics, computer science, and applied mathematics.
-I hold a deep interest in the realms of **Efficient and Scalable Algorithms for Machine Learning and Deep Learning**.
-I also have expertise in **Machine Learning System and High Performance Computing**.
+I am actively exploring research opportunities in model efficiency.
+My focus is on **efficient systems and algorithms for large-scale models**, with additional expertise in **statistical learning** and **high-performance computing**.

-**Currently pursuing Master of Science in Statistical Science at Duke University**, working with Dr. Yiran Chen in the CEI Lab.
+**Currently pursuing an M.S. in Statistical Science at Duke University**, working with Dr. Yiran Chen in the CEI Lab on MLSys and diffusion acceleration.

 ---

 ## 🤝 Actively Seeking Collaborations

-I am actively seeking research collaborations and opportunities in the following areas:
+I’m seeking collaborations and opportunities in the following areas:
-- **Machine Learning Systems and High-Performance Computing**
+- **Machine learning systems and high-performance computing**
-- **Efficient and Scalable Algorithms for Deep Learning**
+- **Efficient and scalable algorithms for deep learning**
-- **Interdisciplinary research combining Statistics, Computer Science, and Applied Mathematics**
+- **Interdisciplinary research across statistics, computer science, and applied mathematics**

-<span style="color: red;"> 🎯 Always exciting to find peers in Duke for exciting topics in memory-efficient systems!
-Feel free to reach out if you're interested in collaborating on related projects. 🚀</span>
+<span style="color: red;">🎯 Looking for Duke collaborators on memory‑efficient systems.
+Reach out if you’re interested in related projects. 🚀</span>

 ---

-### **🔬 Research Interests:** Algorithm Efficiency, MLSys, High-Performance Computing, Scientific Computing
+### **🔬 Research Interests:** Algorithmic efficiency, MLSys, high-performance computing, scientific computing
 <br><br>

 ## 📄 Recent Publications

-**7 Publications** including:
+**7 publications**, including:
 - **3 papers in submission** to top-tier conferences (ICLR, ICASSP, CVPR)
-- **4 published/accepted papers** including AAAI '26, ICML '25, NeurIPS 25', and HPCAsia '25 (<span style="color: red;">🏆 Outstanding Paper Award</span>)
+- **4 published/accepted papers** including AAAI ’26, ICML ’25, NeurIPS ’25, and HPCAsia ’25 (<span style="color: red;">🏆 Outstanding Paper Award</span>)
-- **(co-)/First author** on 5 papers, contributing author on 3 papers
+- **(Co-)first author** on 5 papers; contributing author on 3 papers

 *See full publication list in [Research Section](/research)*